lyokoth/netflix-stock-data/README.md

 TODO: Create powerpoint slides

-redo html with embeded ppt. presentation
+redo html with embeded ppt. presentation or embed in website